-Discusses requirements for products entering the country/economy temporarily. including information on warranty and non-warranty items entering the country/economy for repair.
+Discusses requirements for products entering the country/economy temporarily.
+Includes information on warranty and non-warranty items shipped for repairs.

+Temporary entry of goods is allowed with full or partial relief from Customs duties and import VAT for a period of up to two years.
+Russian Customs issues authorization for temporary entry of goods based on a written application submitted by an importer.
 Temporarily imported goods must remain unchanged, except for normal wear and tear or natural loss, and must not be sold or otherwise transferred to any third party.
 They can only be used by importers who have obtained Customs’ permission for temporary importation.
 Nevertheless, transferring temporarily imported goods to another company is possible if the authorization of the Customs authorities has been obtained.

-Customs authorities may also require the importer of record to provide security for import Customs payments (i.e. bank guarantee or cash deposit) before granting the temporary import customs regime.
+Customs authorities may also require the importer of record to provide security for import Customs payments (i.e., bank guarantee or cash deposit) before granting the temporary import customs regime.

 Full conditional relief from Customs duties is allowed when it does not affect the Russian economy, such as the temporary import of:

 · Containers, pallets, and other types of containers and packages for repeated use;

-• Goods for the purposes of the development of international relations in the scientific, cultural, sports, cinematography and tourism fields;
+· Goods for the purposes of the development of international relations in the scientific, cultural, sports, cinematography and tourism fields;

 · Products for international assistance;

-• Commercial samples not for sale, to be displayed or used at trade shows and exhibitions.
+· Commercial samples not for sale, to be displayed or used at trade shows and exhibitions.